 All I have to do is select the destination and tap (click) on the ‘GO’ button and just start walking and follow the directions given by my GPS.
 By the way, if you go off-route it warns you immediately, asking you to come back to the route or if you have gone too far, it reroutes itself with new instructions to follow, to bring you back on the original route.

 So choosing the right month to travel is also essential while you are planning.
-The best part is, the GPS is entirely waterproof, that means I also use it for the local treks in Sahyadri Mountains near Mumbai and the Himalaya.
+The best part is, the GPS is entirely waterproof, which means I also use it for the local treks in Sahyadri Mountains near Mumbai and the Himalayas.